le01q/samp-fresh/index.md

 > Still in development for more features

 ## Installation
-1. Download the last version from [here](https://github.com/le01q/samp-fresh/releases/download/0.0.1/SAMP.Fresh.v0.0.1.zip)
+1. Download the last version from [here](https://github.com/le01q/samp-fresh/releases/tag/0.0.1) `SAMPFresh.zip`
 2. Extract and open `SAMP Fresh.exe`
 3. Enjoy